akijarl/urn_demo/README.md

   1. Randomly choose a bead from the "active" cup.
        1. record the bead color,
-       2. record the cup color,
+       2. record the cup color
+  2. **Return** the bead to the cup (we are sampling with replacement)
-  2. Use the switch procedure from step "Setup C" to decide whether or not to attempt a switch. *If (and only if)* the procedure indicates that you should try a switch, roll the 4-sided dice and use the result to set the next "active" cup.
+  3. Use the switch procedure from step "Setup C" to decide whether or not to attempt a switch. *If (and only if)* the procedure indicates that you should try a switch, roll the 4-sided dice and use the result to set the next "active" cup.